humhub/documentation/docs/admin/security.md

  Enable Production Mode
 --------------------------

 1. By default, HumHub is shipped in debug mode.
-After successful installation it's automatically switches to production mode.
+After a successful installation, it automatically switches to production mode.
-If you enabled `DEBUG` mode earlier via `.env`, before opening your installation to the public make sure that `DEBUG=0`.
+If you previously enabled ``DEBUG`` mode via the ``.env`` file, make sure that ``HUMHUB_DEBUG=0`` before opening your installation to the public.
-> If you do not have file `.env` in project root just skip this
+> If you do not have a ``.env`` file in the project root, you can skip this step.

-2. You should also delete the `index-test.php` file in your HumHub root directory if existing.
+2. Delete the ``index-test.php`` file in your HumHub root directory if it exists.

 Protected Directories
 ---------------------